 Even if a building is secure and well constructed, the internal environment must be right for the objects stored inside or there is risk of damage from damp, mould, pests or dryness and excessive heat.

-The floor inside each shelter is un-insulated concrete which, together with the walls, provides massive thermal stability across the year with the additional conversion measures specified by NCS.
+The floor inside each shelter is un-insulated concrete which, together with the walls, provides massive thermal stability across the year with additional conversion measures advised by NCS.
 These include a hygroscopic paint on the steel lining inside, an acrylic seal on the floor slab and additional sealing around the 14 ton doors.
 Back-up cooling, heating and humidity control equipment is installed in those shelters for which the environmental specification would require additional control at demanding times of the year.

 Low Energy